angela-cheruto9/dsc-phase-1-project/README.md

 Analyse and determine the relationship between variables in the movie dataset.

 ## Data
-The project uses data that can be found in the project [Github repository]()
+The project uses data that can be found in the project [Github repository](https://github.com/angela-cheruto9/dsc-phase-1-project).

 ## Project Overview